 Able to Provide Resources

 There are a lot of complex sales that require you to provide resources to your prospective clients, including SMEs and Engineers, and other relatively scarce resources.
 When this is true, a lot of the time, standing up a solution requires your potential client to apply some of their resources to your initiative.
-One of the ways you qualify a deal and improve your chance to win their business is by ensuring they are willing and able to apply resources.
+One of the ways you qualify a deal and improve your chance to win at sales is by ensuring they are willing and able to apply resources.

 When the solution requires technical experts and resources from your client’s team, access to those resources can not only cause you to struggle through the b2b sales process but can also cause you to fail in the execution when they are missing.
 Qualifying large, complex, and complicated deals can require you to verify access throughout the process and once you begin implementation.